Skip to main content

 We wanted to share why greenways are so important and provide some recommendations for expanding the greenway network.

-Why Greenways?
+Why greenways?

 Parks and Greenways provide a number of environmental, economic, and social benefits.